How to Make Bunny Paw Candy with Video

 - First of all, make sure they are really dry before you store them.
 You may want to leave them out for several days before you place them in an airtight container away from the sun.

 Now you’ll have perfect paws for all of your bunny cookies.
 You can also make different colors like gray, black, or brown.
-Bunny bottoms would be a good addition for woodland set.
+Bunny bottoms would be a good addition to a woodland cookie set.

 You can also use these for other cookies.
 They are the perfect size for an animal nose, big eyes, bear ears, and many different other things.
 So mix some different colors of icing and make yourself some royal icing candy decorations.
 I can’t wait to see what you do with these!